In today’s digital landscape, no business is safe from fraud, really.

 - Pro tip: You can use HaveIBeenPwned’s API to check if a password was compromised in a data breach.

-Moving on to the problem of payments, you may already know how challenging it can be to win chargeback disputes.
+Moving on to the problem of payments, you may already know how challenging it can be to win chargeback recovery.

 It doesn’t have to be that way.
 If you manage to gather as much information as possible about your customers – even those without an account on your site, you are putting the odds in your favor.
 Here are examples of suspicious data you should be able to gather: